Why Couples Drift Apart & How to Rebuild Connection

 Antidote #3: Creating A Culture Of Appreciation

 For Jack and Emma, this meant noticing each other’s efforts with more intention.
 Emma thanked Jack for handling the dishes after a long day.
 Jack acknowledged the unseen work Emma did to keep the household running.
 These moments were simple, but they changed how each read the other’s behaviour.
 Irritation softened.
 Conversations lost some of their edge.
-The sense of being taken for granted eased.

 Conclusion: How Relationships Strengthen Through Repetition